saraclohisey/lab_handbook/Lab_Handbook.md

 If you are coming to the end of a grant work on a 3 month deadline:
 -Month e-3 = Determine what you will need after your grant end date, plan and contact reps to detrmine shipping dates for larger items.
 -Month e-2 = Order what you need.
 Try not to order *after* e-2.
 -Month e-1 = Your invoices for last month will now come in.
-Everything will come out of the remianing grant balance before it ends and finance is not angry with you. e = end of grant.
+Everything will come out of the remaining grant balance before it ends and finance is not angry with you. e = end of grant.
 Stop using the grant code - it will cause you a bigger headache in a month.
 Trust me.

 ### Work Life Balance